vekoada/basic-calculator/README.md

 1. Clone the repository or download the project files.
 2. Open `index.html` in a web browser to use the calculator.

-## Future Enhancements
+## Future

-While this project starts as a basic calculator, I might expand its functionality.
-Some ideas for future development include:

-- Transforming it into a full-fledged graphing scientific calculator
-- Adapting it into a startup financial estimate calculator
+I want to add additional features:
+- Let the user resize the calculator when on desktop
+- Let the user drag and drop the calculator to another position on the page
-- Adding more advanced mathematical functions
+- Adding more advanced calculation functionality

 ## Learning Objectives

-This project serves as a practical exercise to:

-- Strengthen JavaScript fundamentals
-- Practice HTML structure and semantic markup
-- Improve CSS styling and layout techniques
+- Get better at JavaScript, CSS
+- Reinforce HTML concepts
-- Gain experience with DOM manipulation
+- DOM manipulation
-- Implement basic event handling
+- Event handling